How to automate your tests

 Delete a single

-Delete a single cookie by the given name, placed in the Object field and filterable options, placed in the Data field.
+Delete a single cookie by the given name, placed in the Cookie name and value field and filterable options, placed in the Filter on cookie options field.

 In the example below, the cookie name language will be deleted, but only the one whose path equals the /admin value.